CasalettoJ/Weeaboo-Boilerplate/README.md

 }
 ```

-This will set up an alias for each component path.
+This will set up an alias for each component path and one for the root `src` folder (useful for importing base level files like constants, configs, etc).
 Now you can import `Away` like this:

 ```javascript
 import Away from "Templates/Away";